top of page

 Candle Shapes and Styles to Consider

-• Flower shaped candles add a soft decorative touch for dressers or shelves.
+• Flower-shaped candles add a soft decorative touch for dressers or shelves.

 • Small sculptural candles like hearts or simple shapes can enhance the room visually without overpowering the scent profile.